 The roots of buchteln are in Bohemia, which is now in the Czech Republic, but you’ll be able to grab a buchtel in most of Austria, Slovakia, Slovenia, and Hungary too.
 In Germany, Serbia, Croatia, and Poland, you’ll also find similar variants.

 Brettljause is a feast for all the senses – a substantial cold platter or “farmer’s plate” of Austrian favorites, including ham, cheese, pickles and onions, veggies, spreads, meats, bread, eggs, and more.
-Like charcuterie, but make it extra.
+Like charcuterie, a great bread time snack with all the extras.

 The meal takes its name from the wooden board it’s served upon – the brettl – and is designed to be shared with family and friends.
 It’s cold, so you can pick, share, and chat over a few beers while enjoying your brettljause.